Part 2 of 2 posts-

-In Part 1 of this post I crushed Joanna into my first song at the age of 10.
-Starved at school pocketing my lunch money to buy an LP every 17 days./font size=
+In Part 1 of this post my first crush on a lass named Joanna turned into my first song at the age of 10.
+And I purposely starved at school pocketing my lunch money to buy an LP every 17 days.

-At the beginning of the 80s synthesizers became an industry dirty word.
-But I embraced it with verve!
-I did an about-face on my rock guitarist past.
-Gary Numan, John Foxx, OMD and especially Depeche Mode became my beacon light.
+Ironically perhaps to a younger generation today, at the beginning of the 80s synthesizers were an industry dirty word.
+But I embraced them doing an about-face on my rock guitarist teenage past.
+Gary Numan, John Foxx, OMD and especially Depeche Mode became my new idols.

 Singles like Send Me An Angel and Catch Me I’m Falling were major hits across the world for Real Life in the 80s.
-The former securing itself in synth folklore if one exists.
+The former securing itself in the hearts of millions and being covered by all manner of artists from hard rock, dance to Gregorian chanters!
 I fulfilled a life’s ambition of writing, recording and touring while in the band.

 Alien Skin developed after decades of work in this electronic music subculture.
-I learned from contemporaries such as early Depeche, New Order, Heaven 17, Gary Numan and OMD.
-Gloomer bands like The Cure, Bauhaus and Joy Division further complemented.
-I ‘ve always maintained my love of ‘old school’ songwriting.
-I marry this to electronics as Depeche Mode best did in their 80s heyday.
-Often leading me against the commercial grain.
-Buy hey, it makes it more exciting and unique!
+I learned from contemporaries such as early Depeche Mode, New Order, Heaven 17, Gary Numan, OMD and Yazoo.
+Alternative bands like The Cure, Bauhaus, Joy Division & Echo and the Bunnymen further complemented.

-As a THANK YOU for being one of my subscribers I wish to give you a free track.
-No strings attached of a favourite song from my 2019 album, P.O.P.
+As a THANK YOU for being my Alien Skin subscriber I wish to give you an additional free track from my 2019 album, P.O.P.
 POP.
-The track “Isn’t It Cliche?” is a good example of that love of old school and early 80s electronics.
+The song “Isn’t It Cliche?” is a good example of my love of old school, early 80s electronic pop.
 Comes complete with big analogue synth strings ala Gary Numan and John Foxx.

-If you like ‘Isn’t It Cliche?’, 1980 REDUX is an album on which I sought to revive my early 80s inspirations.
+If you like ‘Isn’t It Cliche?’ you may also be interested in the album 1980 REDUX.
+Released before the song, it’s the album on which I purposely sought to revive my early 80s inspirations.
 I couldn’t help including references to Martin Gore and David Bowie in there too.
-As well as Frankenstein, Mary Shelley and Syd Barrett.
+As well as Frankenstein, Mary Shelley and Syd Barrett 🙂

 If you’ve been with me in spirit as you read this blog you might kindly consider checking out 1980 REDUX here.

-(In the first photo of ‘Real Life’ from left to right is myself, David Sterry, Alan Johnson, Danny Simcic)
+(‘Real Life’ photo at top, from left to right is myself, David Sterry, Alan Johnson, Danny Simcic)